 There are times when a book blog helps make your Kindle book more noticeable, and there are times when an author blog helps bring more attention to your book.
 This article on how blogging can help you dominate your niche is an excellent introduction to this concept.

 My own experience is that this practice helped my free bookselling blog hosted by Blogger (http://sellusedbooksonline.blogspot.com) land at the top of both Google and Bing search results for a variety of keyword phrases -- and especially for one I carefully targeted: "work from home selling used books."
 The last time I checked, that blog showed up in the #1 spot out of 127 million website results as that keyword phrase is typed into the search box on Bing.com.

 Here's the screenshot of how it showed up on the first page of Bing.com results:

-What's more, by adding my author profile to my posts, my photo shows up in the search results; as you can see, it's one of very few images that show up in results and I think it helps draw the eye to this post.
+What's more, by adding my author profile to my posts, my photo showed up in the search results; as you can see, it was one of very few images that showed up in results.

 I'd highly recommend reading and heeding the advice in this article at http://thefutureofink.com/book-blog/, which lays out the reasons behind this and the best way to set up your blog.
 Worth a careful read.